RyanXGrace/Stories/best_worst_day.md

 "Jen."
 You almost choked on the word.

-I licked my lips, hoping that the intensity I saw growing on your face was also grow elsewhere on your body.
+I licked my lips, hoping that the intensity I saw growing on your face was also growing elsewhere on your body.

 "Stop that, Jen!"
 Your words were so deep and sudden and commanding.
 I snapped my foot back and covered my mouth with my hands.
 You hadn't moved, but your muscles had tensed.
 The nervousness on your face had turned into something hard that I couldn't read.